What if I am not an experienced marathon runner?

 Yes.
 In the UK you are legally required to inform the DVLA if you have a condition or device that may affect your ability to drive safely.
 Having an ICD is a notifiable condition.

-You should notify the DVLA using the appropriate medical questionnaire, available on GOV.UK.
+You should notify the DVLA using the appropriate medical questionnaire.
+For most people with an ICD, this is the DEFIB1 form, available on GOV.UK.
+If you drive a coach, bus or lorry (Group 2 licence), use the VOCH1 form instead.
 Your cardiologist or device clinic can support you with this process and provide any necessary medical information.
 You should also inform your motor insurer, as failing to disclose a relevant medical condition can invalidate your policy.

 Always check the current DVLA guidance, as the rules are updated periodically.
 The full guidance is available at www.gov.uk/dvla/medicalenquiries.